azmolmiah/salafi-directory/readme.md

 ## Intended usage of API externally

-> Salafi organisations and developer's will be able to access by requesting their ip addresses to be added.
+> Salafi organisations and developer's will be able to access API by requesting their ip addresses to be added.

 - If this API is to be used on a external website, you will need permission for access to API end point's.
 You will only be able to request information, which is publicly available on our website.